 In deciding on a Bible, there are three Bible Translations types that you will comes across, these include: word for word Bible translations, thought for thought Bible translations and paraphrase Bible translations.

-If you find that you are struggling to understand what you are reading, I would encourage you to explore different Bible Translations.
+If you find that you are struggling to understand what you are reading when studying the Bible, I would encourage you to explore different Bible Translations.
 You can get a feel for different versions by simply navigating to different Bible translations available in the YouVersion Bible app.
 Try different versions until you find a version that you are comfortable with.